 1. In principle, the Committee of Ministers may take the initiative of inviting a non-member State to accede to a specific Convention.
 It is nevertheless customary for the non-member State to request accession in a letter addressed to the Secretary General of the Council of Europe.
 The letter should be signed by the Minister for Foreign Affairs or a diplomatic representative acting upon instructions of his/her government.

-2. In accordance with the Council of Europe's constant practice and before formally inscribing the point on the agenda of the Committee of Ministers, the Secretariat informally ascertains the opinion among member States' delegations, and the non-member States which are Parties to the Convention, on the request for accession.
+2. In accordance with the Council of Europe's practice, as revised in March 2015, and before formally inscribing the point on the agenda of the Committee of Ministers, the Secretariat consults the member States' delegations, and the non-member States which are Parties to the Convention, on the request for accession.